Spyder (film): Development

 Originally, Mahesh Babu planned to make his direct debut in Tamil, after the dubbed Tamil version of Srimanthudu (2015), titled Selvandhan, received a decent response from audiences.
 After opening that the script had the potential to be commercially successful in both languages without making many changes, Babu accepted the proposal of a Telugu-Tamil film.
-However, the plan was later dropped.

 In November 2015, Babu announced his next project would be a Tamil-Telugu bilingual film directed by A. R. Murugadoss.
 It marks Babu's first direct Tamil debut, as well as Murugadoss' return to the Telugu cinema industry, a decade after his last film Stalin (2006) starring Chiranjeevi.
 Santhosh Sivan, worked with Murugadoss in Thuppakki (2012), as the cinematographer, and Harris Jayaraj, who scored music for Murugadoss' earlier films, Ghajini, 7 Aum Arivu and Thuppakki, as composer.

 It was reported that Babu would play the role of a police officer in the film, although other reports claimed that Babu would play the role of a RAW agent.
-The title of the film was also rumoured to be Abhimanyu.
-However, in December 2016 the filmmakers announced the tentative title of the film as Sambhavami, which received a mixed response from fans.
+In December 2016 the filmmakers announced the tentative title of the film as Sambhavami, which received a mixed response from fans.
 On 18 March 2017, the film's title was revealed to be Spyder.

 Casting

 In March 2016, Parineeti Chopra was initially signed to play the lead actress and make her debut in South Indian cinema.
 However, her unavailability after she was finalised in Takadum, starring Sushant Singh Rajput, meant that the creators approached Rakul Preet Singh for the leading role.
 S. J. Suryah was hired to play a negative role for the first time after featuring in lead roles, marking his second collaboration with Mahesh Babu after directing him in Naani (2004).
 Murugadoss was a former assistant of S. J. Suryah in the films Vaalee and Kushi.
 Tamil actor RJ Balaji signed onto the film in January 2017, playing the role of Shiva's friend.
 In December 2016, Bharath was signed on to play a negative role.

 Twin stunt choreographers Anbariv were eventually roped into the film to choreograph action sequences, although Peter Hein was also roped into the film.
 R. C. Kamalakannan, who supervised visual effects for Baahubali 2: The Conclusion (2017), was roped in as part of the technical crew.
 Kamalakannan claimed that the film has heavy visual effects, and a Russian principal studio was working on the film.
-Nayanthara was initially rumoured to have a crucial role in the film, although Murugadoss denied it.